Zero paid placements. No brand can pay to rank higher on Simscanner.

 Transparency

 An open ledger of the comparison.
-Plan, fair use, hotspot, KYC, refund, app and corporate fields are sourced on both sides; per-country plan detail, network mapping, speed and per-brand category scores are still pending.
+Plan, fair use, hotspot, KYC, refund, app and corporate fields are sourced on both sides; per-country plan detail, network mapping, speed and per-brand category scores are a modelled estimate.
 Each field publishes independently as it is verified.

 This comparison reaches verified state when both brand profiles are published and at least three shared countries carry sourced plan data.
 Track Airalo's profile at Airalo and open the Ubigi profile.